KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 * Write each line of your function code, starting with indentation

-> If we call the function above and assign it to a variable would would not get anything in **return.**
+> If we *call the function* in the example above and assign it to a variable we **would not** get anything in **return.**

 ---

 #### Return the function value/s

-In order to get the result from our function, we must tell the function what to return. by using the keyword `return`
+In order to get the result from our function, we must tell the function what to return by using the keyword `return`

 ```python
 def function_name():